 Step 1: You will need a cleanser that does a little more than the ones you used in your 20s.
 A cleanser that removes makeup and lightly exfoliates using PHAs (gluconolactone and maltobionic acid)

 Step 2: Introduce an eye cream both day and night to hydrate the skin around the eyes and increase suppleness hence reducing fine lines that may appear.
-An eye cream with a broad based SPF works well in the day, and a hydrating eye cream is perfect for the evening.
+An eye cream with a broad-based SPF works well in the day, and hydrating eye cream is perfect for the evening.

-Step 3: For day, before applying sunscreen, use an antioxidant-rich moisturizer, serum or lotion.
+Step 3: For the day, before applying sunscreen, use an antioxidant-rich moisturizer, serum or lotion.